 Step 2: Schedule your meal prep day

-The next meal prep step to do is to schedule when to do the actual meal prep.
+The next step in how to meal prep for beginners is to schedule when to do the actual meal prep.
 Schedule it for a day when you have lots of time and few interruptions.

-This can seem like a long time to be cooking, but if you are spending almost an hour cooking each night, that adds up to 6-7 hours each week.
+This might seem like a long time to be cooking, but if you are spending almost an hour cooking each night, that adds up to 6-7 hours each week.
 Meal prepping requires a lot less effort!

 I like to do my prep on Sunday because my husband is usually home to help a little with the kids.
 On weekends when he isn’t home, or I am short on time, I plan really quick meals for the week so I can be done fast.